History of the Jews in Houston: Education

 Houston has several Jewish elementary schools.
 The Conservative Judaism elementary school in Houston is the William S. Malev School at Beth Yeshurun.
 The Reform Judaism elementary school is the Irvin M. Shlenker School at Beth Israel.
 Chabad Lubavitch sponsors the Torah Day School of Houston.

 Emery/Weiner School is a Jewish secondary school in Houston.
 Around 1987 Bell wrote that the school, at the time I. Weiner Jewish Secondary School, had a "centrist" viewpoint.
 The Robert M. Beren Academy is a Modern Orthodox primary and secondary school.
 The school, previously named Hebrew Academy, is an independent Jewish school.
 Roselyn Bell, author of the "Houston" entry in The Jewish Traveler: Hadassah Magazine's Guide to the World's Jewish Communities and Sights, wrote that the Hebrew Academy had "Orthodox leanings".

 Because of the large number of Jewish students, Bellaire High School historically had the nickname "Hebrew High".

 Economics

 Around 1987 Roselyn Bell wrote that most Houston Jews work in professional industries, and that there was "a strong concentration in business, including direct retail and businesses supporting retail".
-Around 1987 Bell wrote that economic anti-Semitism and hiring discrimination against Jews existed in Greater Houston due to the fact that many businesses in the oil industry city do business with Arab countries.
+Around 1987 Bell wrote that economic antisemitism and hiring discrimination against Jews existed in Greater Houston due to the fact that many businesses in the oil industry city do business with Arab countries.

 Mickey Leland founded the Youth Kibbutz Internship, which sends ten minority children to Israel during Summer periods.
 This was established to deepen relations between African-American and Jewish communities and to decrease anti-Israeli sentiment.